Dividend Details

 Consolidated Edison is a Dividend Aristocrat with 50 consecutive years of dividend increases.

-What is ED's dividend yield?
+What is ED's current dividend yield and payout?

 How often does ED pay dividends?